rikaahire/forecast-pumpdump/README.md

 Our Reddit posts with preprocessing can be found under `data/reddit_posts/preprocessed_post`.

 ## Sentiment analysis
-Run `src/ml_training/sentiment_analysis/reddit_sentiment.py` to perform sentiment analysis with VADER and FinBERt.
+Run `src/ml_training/sentiment_analysis/reddit_sentiment.py` to perform sentiment analysis on the Reddit posts with VADER and FinBERT.
 Run `src/ml_training/sentiment_analysis/llama4_sentiment.py` to perform sentiment analysis with Llama-4.

 Our Reddit posts with sentiment analysis can be found under `data/reddit_posts/post_sentiment`.